End Game: Syrian War Final Phase: Coup

 [Above/Below] The Russian equivalent to the AGM-88 HARM.
 The 'Krypton' Kh-31PD anti-radiation weapon.

-Editors Note: Although not addressed in the published RUSI report, according to Justin Bronk (see video below) when the Russian GBAD crews finally get dialed after the first few weeks and manually opened their Doppler gates (stitched their systems out of automatic mode) they could then can see and kill the slow-moving Bayraktar drones, and TB2 fleet began taking heavy losses.
+Editors Note: Although not addressed in the published RUSI report, according to Justin Bronk (see video below) when the Russian GBAD crews finally get dialed in after the first few weeks and manually opened their Doppler gates (stitched their systems out of automatic mode) they could then see and kill the slow-moving Bayraktar drones, and TB2 fleet began taking heavy losses.
 This effectively ended the Bayraktar TB2 kinetic combat career in Ukraine.
 Bayraktar TB2 class drones can only be employed against poorly trained GBAD crews.
 What we are seeing is the obsolescence of an entire class of weapons.
 Like piston-engined heavy bombers during the Korean War.

 Indeed we predicted Bayraktar TB2 class UAVs (which would also include MQ-1 Predator and MQ-9 Reaper) to be quickly deemed 'not combat effective' (read: obsolete) in Ukraine against modern GBAD manned by properly trained crews.
 This is precisely what has occurred.
 To date, at least 14 Bayraktars have been verified destroyed.
 The life expectancy of any UAV in Ukraine is about 7 days.
 These classes of drones are an easy target - and therefore certainly are not, (not) the future of air power.
 We are witnessing the obsolescence of an entire class of weapon platforms, like the piston-engine heavy bomber in the Korean War.